Armidon1/Obsidian-University/University/Magistrale/Cybersecurity/6 CFU/6 CS - Authenticated Encryption.md

 ## E&M
 [[EaM]]
 ![[Pasted image 20251022133408.png]]
-in this case, the [[4 - Data Integrity - MAC, attacks and SHA-1#^04821e|Authentication Tag]] is created with the plaintext itself
+in this case, the [[4 CS - Data Integrity - MAC, attacks and SHA-1#^04821e|Authentication Tag]] is created with the plaintext itself
 ## MtE
 [[MtE]]
 ![[Pasted image 20251022133430.png]]